ebezzam/snips-skill-mental-calculation/README.md

     ```bash
     $ sudo systemctl restart 'snips-*'
     ```

+#### Installing the action code for our App

-Finally, we need to add the action code for our Assistant, in particular for the our Mental Calculation App.
+Finally, we need to add the action code for our Mental Calculations App in the Assistant, in particular for the our Mental Calculation App.
 [Here](https://snips.gitbook.io/documentation/console/deploying-your-skills) you can find steps for deploying your Apps with or without SAM.
 If you don't have SAM, you will need two Snips program (`snips-template` and `snips-skill-server`) and `virtualenv` on your board as described [here](https://snips.gitbook.io/documentation/console/deploying-your-skills#prerequisite).